 - Avoid distracting special effects.
 Fade-outs, dissolves and sound effects are not the point.
-The point is the message you are sending, and this is generally best achieved with an emotionally evocative image, not fancy effects..
+The point is the message you are sending, and this is generally best reinforced with an emotionally evocative image, not fancy effects.

 - Dramatically reduce the number of slides.
 Mix it up with handouts, flipcharts, whiteboards, gestures, movement in the space, facial expressions, video.
 It’s about visually stimulating the audience not killing them with too many slides!

 - Use sentence case on slides rather than CAPITAL LETTERS.
-Capitals are difficult to read which defeats the purpose of the slide.
+Capitals are difficult to read and some generations see capital letters as SHOUTING.

 - Avoid small font.
 Use a minimum of 30-point font.
 Yes, minimum 30 point!
 Remove all those little page numbers, file locations and tiny logos that no one can see anyway.
 As much as possible, use font style Times New Roman or Verdana.

-- Sound.
-Ensure any sounds/music add value to your message, don’t distract with it.
+- Ensure any sounds/music add value to your message, don’t distract with it.